 |

-The Graduate School of Arts & Sciences requires graduate students to maintain Good Academic Standing in order to remain enrolled in their graduate program and/or to retain GRS scholarship and/or fellowship support.
+The Graduate School of Arts & Sciences requires graduate students to maintain Good Academic Standing in order to remain enrolled in their graduate program and/or to retain GRS scholarships, fellowship support, and federal loans.
 The GRS criteria for Good Academic Standing are as follows:

-- Have no more than two failing or W grades.
+- Have no more than two grades lower than B– and/or 2 W grades.

 - Meet all milestones of the degree, such as comprehensive exams, qualifying exams, and dissertation prospectus, on the schedule specified by the program.